Farid-Alisafaei/NatureMaterials_2025_Tension-Anisotropy/README.md

 - Abaqus
 - Visual Studio
 - Intel Parallel Studio XE
-(Instructions to find and download the compatible versions of Visual Studio and Intel Fortran and properly link Abaqus with Fortran can be found at https://www.youtube.com/watch?v=f_8CjAqcQNI)
+(Instructions to find the compatible versions of Visual Studio and Intel Fortran and properly link Abaqus with Fortran can be found online)

 Instructions: